rglaue/borgbackup_archive_purge/README.md

 that this `borg-purge-archives` program attempts to satisfy:

-1. `borg prune` prunes according to the timestamp of when the archive was created.
+1. `borg prune` prunes according to the timestamp of when the archive was created, or as set with `borg create --timestamp=<s>`.

-    If there is a process that moves multiple days of content from a remote system into different archives based on the age of the content, the archives are recognized by the day they were created and not the day representing the age of the content.
-This is understandable, and could be reconciled if the borg archive's timestamp could be changed.
+    If there is a process that moves multiple days of content from a remote system into different archives based on the age of the content, the archives are recognized by the day they were created, or with the provided value of the `--timestamp` argument.
+The timestamp cannot be changed after the archive's initial creation.

     `borg-purge-archives` uses a timestamp that is part of the archive name to determine the date of the content.
+The timestamp in the archive name of course can be changed.

 1. `borg prune` only keeps the last archive of the specific time period, and cannot be redifined to be another day.